History of the Cape Colony from 1806 to 1870: Xhosa cattle-killing movement and famine (1854–1858)

 Sarhili ordered the commands of the spirits to be obeyed.
 At first, the Xhosa were ordered to destroy their fat cattle.
 Nongqawuse, standing in the river where the spirits had first appeared, heard unearthly noises, interpreted by her uncle as orders to kill more and more cattle.
-At length, the spirits commanded that not an animal of all their herds was to remain alive, and every grain of corn was to be destroyed.
+At length, the spirits commanded that not an animal of all their herds remain alive and all grain destroyed.
 If that were done, on a given date, myriads of cattle more beautiful than those destroyed would issue from the earth, while great fields of corn, ripe and ready for harvest, would instantly appear.
 The dead would rise, trouble and sickness vanish, and youth and beauty come to all alike.
-Unbelievers and the white man would on that day perish.
-Great kraals were also prepared for the promised cattle, and huge skin sacks to hold the milk that was soon to be more plentiful than water.
-At length the day dawned which, according to the prophecies, was to usher in the terrestrial paradise.
-The sun rose and sank, but the expected miracle did not come to pass.
+Unbelievers and the white man would perish.
+Great kraals were also prepared for the promised cattle and huge skin sacks to hold the milk that would soon be more plentiful than water.
+At length, the day dawned, which, according to the prophecies, was to usher in the terrestrial paradise.
+The sun rose and sank, but the expected miracle did not happen.